Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-145 (79.23\%) participants answered the open-ended question: \textit{Are there any apps that changed your attitude or behaviour?} Among the filled-in answers, 38 participants only mentioned application names, with no specification of how these applications influenced them.
-As a result, 107 valid answers were analysed by Azure to identify the sentiments.
-The analysis revealed that 60 (56.07\%) answers were marked as positive, 11 (10.28\%) as neutral, and 36 (33.64\%) as negative.
-The most mentioned applications are TikTok, WeChat, Honor of Kings, Kuaishou short video, Little Red Book, Weibo and Taobao (see Table 1).
-These are the most popular apps among young Chinese.
-Surprisingly, TikTok, WeChat, Honor of Kings, and Taobao were most frequently mentioned as having negative influence on the participants.
+145 (79\%) participants answered the open-ended question: \textit{Are there any apps that changed your attitude or behaviour?} Among the filled-in answers, 38 participants only mentioned app names, with no specification of how these apps influenced them.
+In consequence of this, 107 valid answers were analysed by Azure to identify the sentiments.
+The most mentioned apps were TikTok \footnote{\textbf{TikTok:} TikTok in this study refers to Douyin which is the Chinese version of TikTok international version.}, WeChat (social networking), Honor of Kings (a popular game), Kuaishou (short video platform), Little Red Book (social networking), Weibo (Chinese Twitter) and Taobao (e-commerce) (see Table 2, the most mentioned apps that changed users' attitude or behaviour with sentiment analysis, count, and coded comments).
+These are all popular apps among young Chinese.
+Surprisingly, TikTok, WeChat, Honor of Kings, and Taobao were most frequently mentioned as having negative influences on the participants.

-As for keywords, "\textbf{Time}" has been mentioned by 23 participants.
-Positive sentiments were associated with Countdown (a timer app with schedule features), Forest (assist users to focus on their assignments), Douban (an online community of book, music and movie lovers), tutorial apps (extracurricular studies), Screen Time (iOS and Android digital health functions), and Toma Todo (a timer app with screen locker function).
-In contrast, negative sentiments were linked to Honor of Kings (game), TikTok (short video platform; nine participants mentioned that they spent too much time on TikTok), WeChat, and QQ (both are Tencent social media).
+``Time'' was the most frequently mentioned keyword which was recorded in 23 answers.
+Positive sentiments were associated with Countdown (a timer app with schedule features), Forest (time management), Douban (an online community of book, music and movie lovers), e-learning, Screen Time (iOS and Android digital health functions), and Toma Todo (a timer app with screen locker function).
+In contrast, negative sentiments were linked to Honor of Kings (decreased self-control), TikTok (spent too much time on TikTok, ``cannot stop''), WeChat (without notice, half of the screen time were spent).

-More than ten users commented on a set of lifestyle, hobbies and learning apps: Keep (exercise app), Mint (healthy diet), National Karaoke (hobby), Kuwo Music, Duolingo (language learning), and Fluently Speaking (English learning app).
-None of the participants gave negative comments to these apps.
-Words such as "fun", "inspiring", "helpful", "time", and "learn" were found in these positive comments.
+More than ten users positively commented on a set of lifestyle, hobby and learning apps: Keep (fitness), Mint (healthy diet), National Karaoke (hobby), Kuwo Music, Duolingo (language learning), and Fluently Speaking (English learning).
+Words such as ``fun'', ``inspiring'', ``helpful'', ``time well-spent'', and ``productive'' were found in these positive comments.